Shynixn/PetBlocks/docs/source/faq/playerheadnotshown.rst

 If your skin is unique and not added to the database of Minecraft-Heads.com, it is highly recommend to select a category and submit the head to the database to **support the community**.

-Now you can simply use this give code and continue with using the `the custom skin URL. <howcustomskin.html>`_